ashigirl96/hail-mary

 Feature Specification Management

-# Create new feature specification
+# Create new specification (interactive TUI)

 # Mark completed specifications as done (interactive TUI)